meivinay/uTask/README.md

 3. YouTube
 Provide a URL of a YouTube playlists first video Or Podcast and will play it for you while not blocking your working screen area.
-    3.1 Play playlist or video on YouTube.
+    3.1 Play playlist or video on YouTube show notification for first video with video thumbnail.
     3.2 Resume last played video.
     3.4 Gives you acces to YouTube playback controls using command line. (see usage) 3.5 You can also control playback using keyboard multimedia keys.